bxparks/AUnit/tools/README.md

 The `--monitor` causes `serial_monitor.py` to read lines from the given `--port` at the speed of `--baud`, and echo the lines to the STDOUT.
 If no lines are detected after 10 seconds, the python script terminates.

-### Files and Directory

-If the `build_arduino.sh` is given a directory `dir`, it tries to find an ino file located at `dir/dir.ino`, since the ino file must have the same base name as the parent directory.

-Multiple files and directories can be given.
-The Arduino Commandline will be executed on each of the ino files in sequence.

 ## Board Aliases